 Not just any words, but rather ones that are simple and elegant – like ‘august’, ‘brisk’ or ‘misanthrope’.
-They bring colour and life to any sentence without complicating it.
+They bring colour and life to any sentence without adding complexity.

-Yet despite my love affair with the thesaurus, I’ve managed to develop a strong disdain for pompous jargon.
-Among these words are “distribution channels” or “undertaken” or “procedure”.
-They sully our perfectly good language and provide little value to the message.
+Yet, despite my love affair with the thesaurus, I’ve managed to develop a strong disdain for pompous jargon.
+Among these words are “distribution channels” or “undertaken” or “procedure.”
+They sully the English language and provide little added-value.

 Turns out, I was sorely mistaken.
 Although subconsciously I always knew that processes are part everything we do (from brushing our teeth, to banking, to passing a law) – it wasn’t until I began to understand that the word “process” is really just another way of saying “the things we do to achieve a particular goal.”